syrilster/DesignPatterns/DesignPrinciples/MicroServices/README.md

 * Partial Deployment - Deploy independent piece without much fuss.
 * Availability - Example in shopping cart application, user do not care if the recommendation service is down as long as they are able to continue to shop.
 But this will lead to a compromise in consistency.
 It is hard to have consistency with microservice applications and you will have to embrace eventual consistency.
-* Preserve Modularity - Easy to make sure that you don't share mutable state.
+* Preserve Modularity (Seperation of concerns) - Easy to make sure that you don't share mutable state.
 * Multiple Platforms - One service making use of Java and other services on Closure etc.

 **If on Microservice**